Sulay35/evolution_p5/README.md

 + _pull_request_3_ : Version with mutation rate added
   - blue blobs can mutate into red or green blob with differents rates
 + _pull_req_chancerate_ : Version with chance rate fixed
-  - the spontaneous rates are based on random
+  - the spontaneous rates are now based on probabilities but depends of random

 ## Features to add :
 + Rates can be inputed in a table